- Creating a NAS Service

-Use two switches that support creating LACP port-group (AKA a LAG) that spread across the switches.
+Use two switches that support creating LACP port-groups (aka a LAG) that spread across the switches.
 This is also known as Port Channel.
-Typically, stacked switches support such configuration, but some non-stacked switches also support this (e.g. Cisco Nexus Virtual Port Channel).
+Typically, stacked switches support such a configuration, as well as some non-stacked switches (e.g. Cisco Nexus Virtual Port Channel).

 - Use two switches that support creating LACP LAGs that spread across the switches.

 - Typically, stacked switches support such configuration.

 - Some switch chassis also support this (e.g. Cisco Nexus Virtual PortChannel).

 - Select one port from each node (ETH3 in the above example), and connect it to switch module 1